 Lists of accommodation providers are put onto the college website each year and updated regularly.
 Student accommodation is limited, and lists are sent out on a “first come, first served” basis.

 Numbers of students applying each year varies, as does the accommodation available, and for this reason it is not possible to guarantee that every student who applies will find suitable accommodation.
-Once you have found a landlady that you are happy with you will need to complete a Landlady/lord transport form so that we can arrange for you to be picked up from your lodgings.
+Once you have found a landlady that you are happy with, contact the relevant site’s transport department to apply for transport from your lodgings.

 It is essential students make appointments to come to the area to view the accommodation they like the sound of having spoken to the owners.
 It is essential that you meet the owners and have a look before you agree to stay somewhere.
 It is advisable to phone and visit accommodation as soon as possible after receiving the lists to avoid disappointment.